sanjayguwaju/team-blog-app-backend/README.md

 This will start the server at `http://localhost:3000` (or your specified PORT).

+You can access the development version of the application at: [Development URL](http://localhost:3000)

+The production version of the application is available at: [Production URL](https://www.example.com)

 ## Configuration

 This project uses environment variables for configuration.
 Copy the `.env.example` file to a new file named `.env` and fill in the appropriate variables.